America’s Opioid Supply

-The heroin epidemic gained prominence in the 1980s, with the federal administration declaring a War on Drugs that has had reverberating effects on drug policy decisions.
+The heroin epidemic gained prominence in the 1980s.
+This was due to the federal administration declaring a War on Drugs that has had reverberating effects on drug policy decisions.
 However, the current opioid epidemic is much more a problem of prescription drug abuse than heroin abuse.
 An estimated 2.1 million Americans currently are struggling with prescription drug abuse, compared to 467,000 people affected by heroin abuse.

-A large part of the prescription opioid epidemic is fueled by physician prescribing practices.
+Physician prescribing practices fuel a large part of the prescription opioid epidemic.
 After cancer medicines, painkillers are the most commonly prescribed class of medications worldwide.

-In an attempt to curb physician overprescribing of opioid painkillers, the Centers for Disease Control and Prevention recently released prescribing guidelines.
-The guidelines recommend that prescriptions limit an initial prescription to just three days, long enough to curb acute pain after surgery or injury.
+In an attempt to curb physician over prescribing of opioid painkillers, the Centers for Disease Control and Prevention recently released prescribing guidelines.
+The guidelines recommend that physicians limit an initial prescription to just three days.
+This is long enough to curb acute pain after surgery or injury.
 However, an estimated 99% of physicians exceed that recommended three-day dosage limit.
 The easy availability of opioid painkillers makes it easy for patients to begin misusing these medications to dull the psychological or emotional pain they may be experiencing.
 This soon leads to addiction and drug dependence.

 How Prescription Opioids Cause Addiction and Dependence